strangeloopcanon/PD-platform/README.md

     b.  **Schema Loading:** The backend loads the relevant schema information (`.json` and `.md` files) for the identified domain.
     c.  **LLM Prompting for PyDough:** A carefully crafted prompt, including the user query, schema details, and examples, is sent to the LLM (e.g., Gemini).
     d.  **PyDough Generation:** The LLM returns structured output containing the generated PyDough code and an explanation.
+    e.  **Robust Extraction:** Multiple approaches are used to reliably extract structured data from the LLM response, improving resilience against various output formats.
 4.  **PyDough to SQL (Optional):** If auto-execution is enabled or triggered:
     a.
 The generated PyDough code is processed by the PyDough library.
     b.
 This process translates the PyDough code into an SQL query.
 5.  **SQL Execution (Optional):**
     a.
 The generated SQL query is executed against the corresponding domain's database file (e.g., `tpch.db`).
+    b.
+Results are processed and formatted for frontend display, with improved handling of tabular data.
 6.  **Response to Frontend:** The backend sends a JSON response to the frontend containing:
     -   The natural language query.
     -   The generated PyDough code.
     -   The generated SQL query.
     -   The results from SQL execution (if performed).
     -   Any explanations or error messages.
+    -   Field names maintain both naming conventions for compatibility: `pydough_code` (snake_case for backend) and `pydoughCode` (camelCase for frontend).
 7.  **Frontend Display:** The frontend receives the response and updates the UI:
     -   The "Results" tab displays the query output (as text or a table).
-    -   The "PyDough Code" tab displays the generated PyDough.
+    -   The "PyDough Code" tab displays the generated PyDough code.
     -   The "SQL" tab displays the generated SQL.
     -   The conversation history is updated.